Forts of Capri: From Mesola to Pino

 Pineta del Faro, a forested area present at the end of the trail.

-The path then passes the Mesola fort and crosses a small thicket of anthyllis referred to as the "Flowering Moon"; the latter anticipates with its silvery reflections the landscape of the Campetiello peninsula, whose rock is corroded by karst, water and wind; in fact, this strip of land is very often compared to a "Flowering Moon."
-Moving on, one encounters the rugged landscape of Mezzo Cove, otherwise known as the "Silver Fjord" for its beauty: it is a long fjord squeezed between rock walls on which numerous floral species such as cliff cornflower or gilly-flower sprout.
+The path then passes the Mesola fort and crosses a small thicket of anthyllis referred to as the "Flowering Moon", which anticipates the silvery reflections of the Campetiello peninsula, whose rock is corroded by karst, water and wind.
+Next, there is Mezzo Cove, also known as the "Silver Fjord", a long fjord squeezed between rock walls on which numerous floral species, such as cliff cornflower and gilly-flower, sprout.

-Further along, the trail descends in elevation and reaches Tombosiello Cove, an area made up of gray limestone where the Phoenician juniper and the Maquis shrubland thrive.
-The trail passes the Pino fort, detours past the Cannon fort and ends at a fork whose branches lead to the carriage road and the Faro pine forest, respectively.
+Further along, the trail descends and reaches Tombosiello Cove, an area made up of gray limestone, where the Phoenician juniper and the Maquis shrubland thrive.
+The trail passes the Pino fort, detours past the Cannon fort and ends at a fork whose branches lead to the carriage road and the Faro pine forest.